-If you’re looking for a great quinoa salad that is pretty enough for company but easy enough for everyday meals, try this Mexican Quinoa Salad.
-It’s great served with baked sweet potatoes and vegan quesadillas.
+If you’re looking for a great quinoa salad that is pretty enough for company but easy enough for everyday meals, try this one.
+For lunch, it’s all you need, other than a fresh fruit.
+For dinner, it’s great served with baked sweet potatoes and vegan quesadillas.
 Or pair it with one of VegKitchen’s warming fall harvest soups.
-Recipe and photo contributed by Wendy Polisi, reprinted from Cooking Quinoa.
+Recipe and photo contributed by Wendy Polisi, reprinted by permission from Cooking Quinoa.*

 - 1 1/2 cups cooked quinoa*

 - 1 tomato, seeded and diced